doc-department/1107/faqs/the_safe_network.md

 # The SAFE Network

-These FAQs relate to extra details about the SAFE Network.
+These FAQs relate to additional details about the SAFE Network.

 ### What kind of research and validation has been carried out to affirm the SAFE Network will live up to the claims?